Chapter 33 BWV 190 Singet dem Herrn ein neues Lied

 The choral lines are doubled, as usual, by the strings and oboes but the trumpets are given their own ceremonial role.
 They ring out above all else to reinforce the ending of every phrase, an idea that Bach was to use in C 41 for the same day of the following year and in an extended version of the same chorale.
 There the brass figurations are clearly borrowed from the main theme of the opening chorus.

-If Bach had applied the same technique in C 190, its chorale setting would provide an excellent indication of the motives used by the missing instruments in the opening chorus, a valuable clue for the assiduous reconstructor.
+If Bach was using the same technique in C 190, its chorale setting would provide an excellent indication of the motives used by the missing instruments in the opening chorus, a valuable clue for the assiduous reconstructor.